djoleary5/election_results/README.md

 * Calculated the total number of votes cast by adding each Voter ID to a list `voterIDs` and finding the length of the list.
 * Created a list `candidates` of candidates that recieved votes by adding the `Candidate` value for each vote to a list and finding the unique elements of the list.
 * Calculated the number of votes for each candidate and added these totals to a list `voteCnt`.
+* Calcuated the percentage of the votes won by each candidate along with the name of the winning candidate.